 Day 1 - Auckland - Whakatāne

-We Aucklanders love our city but we all know the value of getting out of town once in a while too.
-After pickups and getting all our guests together we headed south on the motorway, over the Bombay Hills and down into the Waikato countryside.
+We Aucklanders love our city but we all know the value of getting out of town too.
+There's a great sense of freedom heading south on the motorway, over the Bombay Hills, and down into the Waikato countryside.

-I had been reading up on our own “civil war” of the 1860s and sharing some stories and a few guests approached me at our morning tea stop in Waihi to tell me they too have been reading and were very keen to learn all about it as we travelled around the Cape.
+I had been reading up on our “civil war” of the 1860s and sharing some stories and a few travellers approached me at our morning tea stop in Waihi to tell me they too have been reading and were very keen to learn more about it as we travelled around the Cape.
 No pressure then!

-Our lunch stop was perfect to put us in holiday mode, right on the beachfront at Mt Maunganui, it was a beautiful day with a pleasant sea breeze and after being treated to a wonderful lunch at our favourite waterfront cafe right at the foot of the Mount we all enjoyed a stroll along the beach.
+Our lunch stop was perfect to put us in holiday mode, right on the beachfront at Mt Maunganui.
+It was a beautiful day with a pleasant sea breeze and, after being treated to a wonderful lunch at our favourite waterfront cafe The Deckchair, right at the foot of the Mount, we all enjoyed a stroll along the beach.

 After lunch we headed into the heart of the Bay of Plenty and Te Puke, the Kiwifruit Capital of the world and we happen to know the perfect place for an introduction.

-Our friends Gavin & Amanda at Kiwi Country have been hosting MoaTours guests at their working orchard for many years now and as we say, what Gavin doesn’t know about Kiwifruit isn’t worth knowing!
-You’ll learn all about how the fruit are grown and a bit of fascinating science behind it on a short guided tour around the orchard and, of course, we couldn’t leave without the chance to taste the bounty.
+Our friends Gavin and Amanda have been hosting MoaTours guests at a working orchard for many years and what Gavin doesn’t know about Kiwifruit isn’t worth knowing.
+You’ll learn how the fruit are grown and a bit of fascinating science behind it on a short guided tour around the orchard and, of course, we couldn’t leave without the chance to taste the bounty.
 It’s funny how learning all about Kiwifruit and seeing how they’re grown makes them taste even better.

 After saying goodbye to Gavin and Amanda we continued through the Bay of Plenty countryside and along the coastline to Whakatāne for the night.
 Capping off a perfect first day, we were warmly greeted and enjoyed a delicious dinner at Roquette Restaurant, where we have been looked after for over a decade.

 Day 2 - Whakatāne - Ōpōtiki - Hicks Bay

-Leaving Whakatāne we took the high road for the short, but very scenic drive to Ohope Beach, the perfect little beach town and a great reminder how beautiful the Bay of Plenty coastline is (note to self: take more short breaks to the BOP!).
-From here we winded our way through to Ōpōtiki, the true gateway to the East Cape.
+Leaving Whakatāne we took the high road for the short, but very scenic drive to Ohope Beach, the perfect little beach town and a great reminder of the beauty of the Bay of Plenty coastline.
+From here we winded our way through to Ōpōtiki, the true gateway to East Cape.

-Ōpōtiki was the site of a very significant event in the New Zealand wars, something happened here in 1865 which ignited the East Coast wars through until 1872.
+Ōpōtiki was the site of a very significant event in the New Zealand Wars in 1865 which ignited the East Coast wars through until 1872.

-So after lunch I set everyone a little task, to find out what happened and report back!
+So I set everyone a little task, to find out what happened and report back.
 With a few New Zealand history buffs and retired school teachers on board the challenge was accepted and we had a lively discussion as we started out on the East Cape proper.

-We continued on our way around the coast to Te Kaha, a place that many New Zealanders may not know much about but it was actually a busy whaling centre until the 1920s.
+We continued around the coast to Te Kaha, a place that many Kiwis may not know much about but it was actually a busy whaling centre until the 1920s.

-Our destination tonight was Hicks Bay, if you look at it on a map it’s really out there, right on the far tip of the East Cape so we were really in a remote corner of the country now!
+Our destination tonight was Hicks Bay, if you look on a map it’s really out there, right on the far tip of the East Cape so we were in a remote corner of the country now.
 We were welcomed by the locals and enjoyed a home style dinner with amazing views from the hilltops at our accommodation.

 Day 3 - Hicks Bay - Anaura Bay - Tolaga Bay - Gisborne

-The great Maori leader Sir Āpirana Ngata (Ngāti Porou) is from this area and after World War I he wanted to build a memorial to the local Māori soldiers who made the ultimate sacrifice and St Mary’s church is it.
-He also wanted to revive the traditional arts of weaving and carving and the interior of the church is a showcase for these, completed in 1924, this is a both a living memorial and a showcase for Māori arts.
+The great Maori leader Sir Āpirana Ngata (Ngāti Porou) was from this area and after World War I he wanted to build a memorial to the local Māori soldiers who made the ultimate sacrifice and St Mary’s Church is it.
+He also wanted to revive the traditional arts of weaving and carving and the interior of the church, completed in 1924, is both a living memorial and a showcase for Māori Arts.

 We were greeted and given a warm welcome by the Canon of the church and his wife, it was both humbling and moving as he showed the memorial board with all the names of the fallen soldiers and a memorial to Sir Āpirana Ngata himself.

-Our journey “off the beaten” track continued on to Anaura Bay where we dropped in and visited our friend Judy Newell for lunch at her garden home, Rangimarie and enjoyed the stunning views out over the Bay.
+Our journey “off the beaten” track continued on to Anaura Bay where we visited our friend Judy Newell for lunch at her garden home, Rangimarie and enjoyed the stunning views out over the Bay.

 Anaura Bay is another site of great historical significance, one of the earliest encounters between Captain Cook and Maori in 1769 was right here.
-Captain Cook’s diary tells in his own words of the early encounter and their forays on shore to get water and wood.
+Captain Cook’s diary tells of the early encounter and their forays on shore to get water and wood.

 After our wonderful lunch at Judy’s we continued on to Gisborne, on the way, of course, stopping in at Tolaga Bay for a walk out on the iconic wharf.

-Eastwoodhill is the life’s work of Douglas Cook, a larger than life Gisborne character who was inspired to create one of the largest collections of trees in the world after convalescing in the English countryside after being wounded in World War 1.
+Eastwoodhill was the life’s work of Douglas Cook, a larger than life Gisborne character who was inspired to create one of the largest collections of trees in the world after convalescing in the English countryside from wounds he suffered in World War 1.

-We were driven all over the property in their open topped 4WD by the Curator Martin and on the way he shared all his expert knowledge as well as colourful stories about “Cookie”, such as how unannounced guests would be surprised by his habit of working in the garden wearing nothing but one single gumboot!
+We were driven all over the property in their open topped 4WD by the curator, Martin and, on the way, he shared his expert knowledge as well as colourful stories about “Cookie”, such as how unannounced guests would be surprised by his habit of working in the garden wearing nothing but one single gumboot!

-Now it wouldn’t be a visit to Gisborne without trying some of famous local wines so after saying goodbye to Martin and the tranquil green world of Eastwoodhill, we headed back towards town to treat ourselves to a lunch and wine tasting at our favourite Gisborne winery, then on to the excellent Tairawhiti Museum for those who wanted to, while others took the option of a walk through town.
+Now it wouldn’t be a visit to Gisborne without trying some famous local wines so after saying goodbye to Martin and the tranquil green world of Eastwoodhill, we headed back towards town to treat ourselves to lunch and wine tasting at our favourite Gisborne winery, then on to the excellent Tairawhiti Museum while others took the option of a walk through town.

 Day 5 - Gisborne - Tiromoana Garden - Waioeka Gorge - Rotorua